dadeg/proof-interview/README.md

 # BONUS!!!

 Configure the priority of the campaigns by setting a query parameter of `priority` in the URL (`localhost:3000/?priority=1,2,3,4,5,6,7`).
 Simply arrange the campaign IDs in whatever order you want.
-You will need to restart the app to load the new priority, `docker-compose stop && docker-compose up dev/prod`
+An easy way to show that this works is to just remove the Austin campaign (`1`) by visiting http://localhost:3000?priority=2,3,4,5,6,7 and see that User 1 gets a different image.

 # Dev mode